I'm not a pro outdoorsperson -- can I still come on an expedition?

 Who leads each trip?

-One or more of our co-founders (Nadine, Brooks, and Ben) is on every expedition, accompanied by a co-leader with extensive outdoor experience.
+One of our co-founders (Nadine or Ben) leads every expedition, accompanied by a co-leader with extensive outdoor experience.
 (Buddy the dog, alas, is unlikely to make it).

 Does Chulengo run custom expeditions?